SeaSharpe/Design/ThreatModel.md

   **Description:**     Improper data protection of SQL Database can allow an attacker to read information not intended for disclosure.
 Review authorization settings.

-  **Justification:**   Extra care will be taken to ensure that requests are authorzied.
+  **Justification:**   Extra care will be taken to ensure that requests are authorized.
   -------------------- ------------------------------------------------------------------------------------------------------------------------------------------------